yokalona/livadator/README.md

 ### Why not _clojure_/spec then?

 It's rather complex.
 Personally, I do not see it fit my pet projects at all.
-First of all its semantics is a set of a functions, rather the same data structure you're validating.
-Defining types, requirements and all that jazz instead of just validating functions is challenging, at least for me.
-Secondly, it requires some amount of research, like: how to define a range for a value, how to propagate custom error message if it's even possible?

-At the end of the day, the only thing that actually matters is data.

 As one once told:
 > Use tools that fit your needs